 The following are IUCN GGO publications that are intended to help guide partners in understanding the linkages between gender and climate change, planning interventions with a gender lens, implementing gender-responsive programs, and furthering global efforts on gender equality and women’s empowerment.

 This tool is for SRJS country partners to establish a common understanding of gender equality and social inclusion terms and issues, ensure that gender equality and social inclusion principles trigger concrete actions and results; and recognize the value of a gender-responsive, socially inclusive approach to safeguarding IPGs.

-This webinar, held in September 2016, intended to build the gender capacity of country partners and provide resources and guidance on developing an effective, inclusive and comprehensive gender analysis.
+- Supporting gender analysis (September 2016): This webinar intended to build the gender capacity of country partners and provide resources and guidance on developing an effective, inclusive and comprehensive gender analysis.

 Toward Equity Series (Vol. 1 – 9)